gr3n4d3s/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
+##firstly
+I spent most of my time coding and trying to satisfy the assignment not designing aesthetics for the charts. thanks for looking.

 ## Loading and preprocessing the data
-Here we'll download and load the data and any packages used. also we'll run analysis on the data to get desired results
+Here we'll download and load the data and any packages used. also we'll run analysis on the data to get desired results.
+I like using code that will download the data itself.

 ```r
 library(ggplot2)